We will post information under Conference > 2020 Conference as it becomes available.

-The annual NETA conference in early May is the highlight of our programming season.
+The annual NETA conference, usually held in early May, is the highlight of our programming season.
 It offers a full day of presentations for translators, interpreters, language students, and anyone interested in translation and interpreting.
 We close the day with a networking reception.
 The conference is an excellent opportunity to make contact with colleagues, potential clients, and friends from New England and beyond.

 And attendance counts!
 Attendees who are certified by the American Translators Association (ATA) are eligible to earn continuing education credits.
 Medical interpreters may also earn credits.
 To help translators become certified, we also arrange a sitting of the ATA certification exam the day after the conference.